 How Tabby Cats Got Their Forehead “M”

 Tabby cats have a rather unique history.
 If you have seen a tabby cat, you’ve probably noticed the distinguished looking “M” pattern on their forehead.
-Due to this marking, most have enjoyed special privilege over the years as being favored by religious leaders.
+Due to this marking, cats have enjoyed special privilege and have been favored by religious leaders.

 While there are dozens of legends about how Tabby Cats received this special marking, today we’re exploring those based on Christian and Muslim faiths.